Cyb3rn0id/Microchip_Curiosity_Nano_Examples/assets/readme.md

 - [PIC16F15376 Curiosity Nano](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/DM164148)

 Note:
-"PIC16F18446 MPLAB Xpress" was the old name for the actual "PIC16F18446 Curiosity Nano".
-When you connect the old revisions, firmware will be updated.
-I've put the old documents for this board only for historical purposes.
+"MPLAB Xpress PIC16F18446" was the old name for the actual "PIC16F18446 Curiosity Nano".
+When you connect the old revisions board, firmware will be updated at first programming.
+I've put the old documents for this board only for historical purposes since I've the Rev.1 Board.